Research// Energy storage systems

 SmartPro – Key to Smart Products!

-The research projects LiMaProMet (2017-2021) and Smart-BAT (2021-2025) of the SmartPro partnership proceed to improve both energy density and quality of batteries as well as to reduce the production costs.
+The research projects LiMaProMet (2017-2021) and Smart-BAT (2021-2025) of the SmartPro partnership aim to improve both energy density and quality of batteries as well as to reduce the production costs.

 Smart-BAT